Industrial wastewater treatment: Iron and steel industry

 The production of iron from its ores involves powerful reduction reactions in blast furnaces.
 Cooling waters are inevitably contaminated with products especially ammonia and cyanide.
 Production of coke from coal in coking plants also requires water cooling and the use of water in by-products separation.
 Contamination of waste streams includes gasification products such as benzene, naphthalene, anthracene, cyanide, ammonia, phenols, cresols together with a range of more complex organic compounds known collectively as polycyclic aromatic hydrocarbons (PAH).

 The conversion of iron or steel into sheet, wire or rods requires hot and cold mechanical transformation stages frequently employing water as a lubricant and coolant.
 Contaminants include hydraulic oils, tallow and particulate solids.
 Final treatment of iron and steel products before onward sale into manufacturing includes pickling in strong mineral acid to remove rust and prepare the surface for tin or chromium plating or for other surface treatments such as galvanisation or painting.
 The two acids commonly used are hydrochloric acid and sulfuric acid.
-Wastewaters include acidic rinse waters together with waste acid.
+Wastewater include acidic rinse waters together with waste acid.
 Although many plants operate acid recovery plants (particularly those using hydrochloric acid), where the mineral acid is boiled away from the iron salts, there remains a large volume of highly acid ferrous sulfate or ferrous chloride to be disposed of.
 Many steel industry wastewaters are contaminated by hydraulic oil, also known as soluble oil.

 Metal working

-Many industries perform work on metal feedstocks (e.g. sheet metal, ingots) as they fabricate their final products.
+Many industries perform work on metal feedstocks (e.g. sheet metal, ingots, bar stock) as they fabricate their final products.
 The industries include automobile, truck and aircraft manufacturing; tools and hardware manufacturing; electronic equipment and office machines; ships and boats; appliances and other household products; and stationary industrial equipment (e.g. compressors, pumps, boilers).
 Typical processes conducted at these plants include grinding, machining, coating and painting, chemical etching and milling, solvent degreasing, electroplating and anodizing.
-Wastewater generated from these industries may contain heavy metals such as cadmium, chromium, copper, lead, nickel, silver and zinc; cyanide and various organic chemical solvents; and oil and grease.
+Wastewater generated from these industries may contain heavy metals (common heavy metal pollutants from these industries include cadmium, chromium, copper, lead, nickel, silver and zinc), cyanide and various chemical solvents, oil, and grease.